 Find Image Rotation and Scale Using Automated Feature Matching

-In this example, you will use detectSURFFeatures and vision.GeometricTransformEstimator System object to recover rotation angle and scale factor of a distorted image.
-You will then transform the distorted image to recover the original image.
+estimateGeometricTransform2D to find the rotation angle and scale factor.
+You can then transform the distorted image to recover the original image.

 Step 1: Read Image